TNDEADSHOT/deadshot-x-github/README.md

   * [nodejs](https://nodejs.org) version 16.6 or higher, i recommend the latest STABLE version
   * [python](https://python.org) version 3.8 or higher, to install the database `enmap` (better-sqlite3)
-  * a VPS would be adviced, so you don't need to keep your pc/laptop/raspi 24/7 online! [click here for a debian setup](https://github.com/Tomato6966/Debian-Cheat-Sheet-Setup/wiki/)
+  * a VPS would be adviced, so you don't need to keep your pc/laptop/raspi 24/7 online! [click here for a debian setup](https://github.com/TN DEADSHOT#8167/Debian-Cheat-Sheet-Setup/wiki/)
-  * Check out my Recommended Host: [BERO-HOST](https://bero.milrato.dev) and use code `milrato` for cheap OP VPS (kvm)
+  * Check out my Recommended Host: [BERO-HOST](https://bero.DEADSHOT X.dev) and use code `DEADSHOT X` for cheap OP VPS (kvm)
   * [Click here for a Direct Order Link](https://bero-host.de/server/prepaid-kvm-rootserver-paket-mieten)

 </details>